Scottish History

 Course content

-The Scottish History Masters offers courses in social, political, religious, military and cultural history of Scotland from the medieval period through to the 20th century.
+This Masters offers courses in social, political, religious, military and cultural history of Scotland from the medieval period through to the 20th century.
 The course focuses on Gaelic Scotland, Scotland’s place in the British Isles and Europe, and on urban Scotland.
-You’ll have access to excellent primary sources, including the Baillie Collection of printed medieval and modern sources in Scottish, Irish and English history.
+Glasgow is a world leading centre for Scottish History with staff at the forefront of research and public engagement.
+You’ll also have access to excellent primary sources, including the Baillie Collection of printed medieval and modern sources in Scottish, Irish and English history, and the opportunity to develop appropriate language skills.

-- The University’s Hunterian Museum and Art Gallery provides access to primary source materials in fields such as fine art, numismatics and ethnography.
-The city is home to world-class museums and galleries, the Mitchell Library and Glasgow Women’s Library.
+• The University’s Hunterian Museum and Art Gallery provides access to primary source materials in fields such as fine art, numismatics and ethnography.

 Information for international students